IIIF/api/source/api/presentation/2.0/index.md

     * A canvas _MAY_ have a viewing hint, and if so it _must_ be either "non-paged" or "start".  "non-paged" is only valid if the canvas is within a manifest, sequence or range that is "paged", and the particular canvas _MUST NOT_ be displayed in a page-turning viewer.
 A canvas _must not_{:. rfc} be both "non-paged" and "start".
     * A content resource _MAY_ have a viewing hint but there are no defined values in this specification.

 ####  4.4.
-Linking Fields
+Linking Properties

 related
-:   A link to an external resource that is related to the current resource and intended for rendering to the user, such as a video or academic paper about a manuscript, a link to the website of the newspaper, a description of the photograph, and so forth.
+:   A link to an external resource that is related to the current resource and intended for rendering directly to the user, such as a video or academic paper about a manuscript, a link to the website of the newspaper, an HTML description of the photograph, and so forth.
 A label and the format of the target resource _SHOULD_ be given if possible to assist clients in rendering the resource.

     Usage:
     {: .usage}
     * Any resource _MAY_ have an external resource related to it.

 service
-:   A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an [IIIF Image API][image-api] service.
+:   A link to a service that makes more functionality available for the resource, such as from an image to the base URI of an associated [IIIF Image API][image-api] service.
 The service resource _SHOULD_ have additional information associated with it in order to allow the client to determine how to make appropriate use of it, such as a `profile` link to a service description.
 It _MAY_ also have relevant information copied from the service itself.
 This duplication is permitted in order to increase the performance of rendering the object without necessitating additional HTTP requests.

     Usage:
     {: .usage}